smbct/smbct.github.io/series/x86_64_assembly/pt8.markdown

 Our first step is to pick an appropriate library for our project.
 This idea led me directly to the [Simple and Fast Multimedia Library (SFML)](http://127.0.0.1:4000/series/x86_64_assembly/pt8).
-This library offers numerous functionalities to build graphical applications with hardware acceleration, support for audio and networking, etc.. while being extremely to use.
+This library offers numerous functionalities to build graphical applications with hardware acceleration, support for audio 🎧 and networking 🛜, etc.. while being extremely to use.
 The SFML library is coded in C++ but we will actually not rely on its native version in our program.

 ![TheSFML logo](/assets/assembly_series/sfml_logo.png)